Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

 There is no specific treatment for hepatitis A.

-- You should rest when the symptoms are the worst.
+- You should rest and stay well hydrated when the symptoms are the worst.

-- People with acute hepatitis should avoid alcohol and drugs that are toxic to the liver, including acetaminophen (Tylenol).
+- People with acute hepatitis should avoid alcohol and drugs that are toxic to the liver, including acetaminophen (Tylenol) during the acute illness and for several months after recovery.

 - Fatty foods may cause vomiting and are best avoided during the acute phase of the illness.